-A: The Grand Prize Showcase reading will be held during the Austin Film Festival in October.
+A: The Grand Prize Showcase reading will be held during the Austin Film Festival and Writers Conference in October, 2019.
 The exact date is still TBD.
 If the final date as selected by TRMS does not work for the winner, TRMS will not provide any cash value matching for the non-accepted airfare and hotel.
 We will be as flexible as possible, but the ultimate decision resides solely with TRMS.

-Q: Can we gift the AFF Producers Badge to someone else?
+Q: Can we gift the Festival Pass to someone else?

-A. The AFF Producers Badge is not transferrable, and is forfeited if you decide not to attend.
+A. The Festival Pass is not transferrable, and is forfeited if you decide not to attend.